ctrl-z-9000-times/npc_maker/docs/environments.md

 ## Environment Protocol ##

-The management program communicates with the environment over the it's `stdin`, `stdout` and `stderr` channels.
+The evolution program communicates with the environment over the it's `stdin`, `stdout` and `stderr` channels.
 In the event of unrecognized or invalid messages, all parties should attempt to recover and resume normal operation.

 ### Standard Input Channel ###

-The management program sends new individuals to the environment.
+The evolution program sends new individuals to the environment.
 The environment must request new individuals; new individuals will not be sent unsolicited.

 Individuals are transmitted in two parts.
 First metadata is encoded in UTF-8